Octet baryon isovector charges from $N_f = 2 + 1$ lattice QCD: Discussion of the results

 Estimates of baryon structure observables often rely on SU(3) flavour symmetry arguments, however, it is not known {\em a priori} to what extent this symmetry is broken for $m_s \neq m_\ell$ and, in particular, at the physical point.
 Since within this analysis, we only determined three isovector charges ($B\in\{N,\Sigma,\Xi\}$) for each channel ($J\in\{A,S,T\}$), we cannot follow the systematic approach to investigate SU(3) flavour symmetry breaking of matrix elements proposed in Ref.~\cite{Bickerton:2019nyz}.
 Nevertheless, constructing appropriate ratios from the individual charges will provide us with estimates of the flavour symmetry breaking effects for each channel.

 Using Eqs.~\eqref{eq:symm1}--\eqref{eq:symm3}, we obtain for $m=m_s=m_{\ell}$

 where `$+$' and `$-$' corresponds to $B = N$ and $B = \Xi$, respectively.
-Figure~\ref{fig:hyperons_ga_ratio} shows these combinations for the axial charges, as functions of the squared pion mass, compared to the chiral, continuum limit expectations $\pm F/D$ (yellow bands) determined from the LECs $F$ and $D$ obtained in Ref.~\cite{Bali:2022qja}.
-The chiral limit value of $F/D$ obtained here from the extrapolation of the individual charges is consistent with this previous study.
+Figure~\ref{fig:hyperons_ga_ratio} shows these combinations for the axial charges, as functions of the squared pion mass, compared to the chiral, continuum limit expectations $\pm D/F$ (yellow bands) determined from our global fit (see Fig.~\ref{fig:extrapol_ga_hyperons} and Table~\ref{tab:ratios_final}).
+The chiral limit value agrees with our earlier result $D/F=1.641^{(27)}_{(44)}$~\cite{Bali:2022qja} (model averaging recomputed for $D/F$ instead of $F/D$) within 1.5 standard errors.
 The data shown in the figure are not corrected for volume or lattice spacing effects.
 Note that the renormalization factors and improvement coefficients and, possibly, other systematics cancel from Eq.~\eqref{eq:foverd}.
-In the ratio including the $\Xi$ over the $\Sigma$ axial charge we see little difference from the chiral limit expectation, which is consistent with Fig.~\ref{fig:extrapol_ga_hyperons}, whereas the symmetry breaking effect of the combination involving $g_A^N/g_A^{\Sigma}$ can be attributed to the pion mass dependence of $g_A^N$, see Fig.~\ref{fig:extrapol_ga_nucleon}.
+For the ratio of the $\Xi$ over the $\Sigma$ axial charge we see no significant difference between the physical point value and that obtained for the same average quark mass at the flavour symmetric point.
+The symmetry breaking effect of the combination involving $g_A^N/g_A^{\Sigma}$ can be attributed to the pion mass dependence of $g_A^N$, see Fig.~\ref{fig:extrapol_ga_nucleon}.
 The red symbols at the physical point (dashed vertical line) correspond to our continuum, infinite volume limit extrapolated results, listed in Table~\ref{tab:ratios_final} for the combinations Eq.~\eqref{eq:foverd}.

 In Fig.~\ref{fig:hyperons_gs_ratio} the combinations Eq.~\eqref{eq:foverd} are shown for the isovector scalar charges.
 These are compared to our SU(3) chiral limit extrapolated results (yellow bands) and the continuum, infinite volume limit results at the physical point (red diamonds).
 We find no statistically significant symmetry breaking in this case.
 However, the statistical errors are larger than for the axial case and also $F_S>F_A$.
 Therefore, we cannot exclude symmetry breaking of a similar size as for the axial charges, in particular, in the ratio of the $\Xi$ over the $\Sigma$ baryon charge.
 Finally, in Fig.~\ref{fig:hyperons_gt_ratio} we carry out the same comparison for the tensor charges.
 In this case, within errors of a few per cent, no flavour symmetry violation is seen.
 Moreover, $D_T(m)/F_T(m)=D_T(0)/F_T(0)$ within errors.